Share this page

-He is Chair of Governors at BHASVIC Sixth Form College and a Governor at Coombe Road Primary School in Brighton.
-His previous Boards include the Institute of Development Studies, Shared Interest Society and the International HIV/AIDS Alliance.
+He is Chair of Governors at Coombe Road Primary School in Brighton.
+His previous Boards include BHASVIC Sixth Form College, the Institute of Development Studies, Shared Interest Society and the International HIV/AIDS Alliance.
 He retired from the Department for International Development after ten years in senior posts, latterly as Director for Africa.

-He brings experience from leading a range of public and private sector organisations.
-As a qualified accountant he has led on finance in health, financial services and local government.
-However, he also brings the Trust a track record of having led strategic planning, IT, and organisational development and transformational change for a range of organisations.
+He is a qualified accountant and has led on finance in health, education, criminal justice, financial services and local government.
+However, he also brings the Trust a track record of having led strategic planning, IT, estates, business development and communications, organisational development and transformational change for a range of large organisations.

 Bill Randall was a Brighton and Hove City Councillor for 12 years.
 He was Leader of the Council, Chair of the Housing and Communities Committee and Mayor of the City.